RedHatInsights/patchman-clients/inventory/docs/HostsApi.md

 ## ApiHostGetHostSystemProfileById

-> SystemProfileByHostOut ApiHostGetHostSystemProfileById(ctx, hostIdList, optional)
+> AHostSystemProfileQueryResult ApiHostGetHostSystemProfileById(ctx, hostIdList, optional)

 Return one or more hosts system profile